tstyle/doxx/README.md

 The [Developer Quickstart Guide](http://doxx.org/quickstart/dev/) is for anyone who would like to learn how to develop and distribute text file containing projects with doxx.

+## Usage

+The [Usage Documentation](http://doxx.org/usage/syntax/) details the full set of available commands and options.

 ## License